uswds/uswds/README.md

     accordion.on();
   }

-  // remove event listeners when component un-mounts. ngOnDestroy() {
+  // remove event listeners when the component un-mounts. ngOnDestroy() {
     characterCount.off();
     accordion.off();